Holy Family School is dedicated to helping our students experience the living person of Jesus through the gospels and grow in their Catholic faith.

-During the school year Holy Family students participate in the following religious celebrations: the Living Rosary, May Crowning of the Blessed Virgin Mary, Patriotic Memorial Prayer Service, Blessing of the Animals Mass, Stations of the Cross, special Ethnic Masses, weekly devotions to Our Lady of Perpetual Help, veterans prayer service, Adoration of the Blessed Sacrament, and Adoration of the Cross and Benediction each First Friday.
+During the school year, Holy Family students participate in the following religious celebrations: the Living Rosary, May Crowning of the Blessed Virgin Mary, Patriotic Memorial Prayer Service, Stations of the Cross, special Ethnic Masses, weekly devotions to Our Lady of Perpetual Help, veterans’ prayer service, Adoration of the Blessed Sacrament, Blessing of the backpacks, Adoration of the Cross and Benediction each First Friday.

 Our students participate in the Holy Family Parish and are encouraged to be altar servers and greeters at Mass.
 Families are also encouraged to take an active role in the life of our parish community by participating in parish activities and volunteering their time.